 Translation: I hid everything behind the words I spoke to myself.

-With this information, you can start using compliments in Japanese in an appropriate and mindful way, respecting cultural nuances.
+With this information, you can start using compliments in Japanese appropriately and consciously, respecting cultural nuances.
 So, did you like the tips?
 Share this article with your friends and practice your compliments!